formatjs/formatjs/packages/ts-transformer/README.md

 # @formatjs/ts-transformer

-We've migrated the README to [here](../../website/docs/tooling/ts-transformer.md).
+We've migrated the docs to https://formatjs.io.